KerollosEReffat/DIP/README.md

    * `features.csv`
  * `dataset.csv`

-Each step image is saved in sequence, and the final CSV.
+### All steps were applied sequentially to the image, and a CSV file was saved for the final image.

 ---